 268.058 Lien, levy, setoff, and civil action.

 Subdivision 1.
-Lien. (a) Any taxes, unemployment benefit overpayments, or payments in lieu of taxes due including interest, penalties, and costs shall become a lien upon all the property, within this state, both real and personal, of the person liable, from the date of assessment.
+Lien. (a) Any amount due under this chapter or section 116L.20, from an applicant or an employer, shall become a lien upon all the property, within this state, both real and personal, of the person liable, from the date of assessment.
 The term "date of assessment" means the date the obligation was due.

 (c) Notices of liens, lien renewals, and lien releases, in a form prescribed by the commissioner, may be filed with the county recorder or the secretary of state by mail, personal delivery, or by electronic transmission into the computerized filing system of the secretary of state.
 The secretary of state shall, on any notice filed with that office, transmit the notice electronically to the appropriate county recorder.
 The filing officer, whether the county recorder or the secretary of state, shall endorse and index a printout of the notice as if the notice had been mailed or delivered.

 (d) County recorders and the secretary of state shall enter information on lien notices, renewals, and releases into the central database of the secretary of state.
 For notices filed electronically with the county recorders, the date and time of receipt of the notice and county recorder's file number, and for notices filed electronically with the secretary of state, the secretary of state's recording information, must be entered into the central database before the close of the working day following the day of the original data entry by the commissioner.

 (e) The lien imposed on personal property, even though properly filed, is not enforceable against a purchaser of tangible personal property purchased at retail or personal property listed as exempt in sections 550.37, 550.38, and 550.39.

 (f) A notice of lien filed has priority over any security interest arising under chapter 336, article 9, that is perfected prior in time to the lien imposed by this subdivision, but only if: